Arcapita secures sharia-compliant bankruptcy loan

-NEW YORK (Reuters) - Bahrain-based Arcapita Bank ARCAB.UL gained court approval on Wednesday for a $125 million bankruptcy loan from Fortress Investment Group (FIG.N), believed to be the first such loan consistent with sharia, Islamic law.
+NEW YORK, Nov 7 (Reuters) - Bahrain-based Arcapita Bank gained court approval on Wednesday for a $125 million bankruptcy loan from Fortress Investment Group, believed to be the first such loan consistent with sharia, Islamic law.

 The loan, approved by Judge Sean Lane in U.S. Bankruptcy Court in White Plains, New York, will fund Arcapita as it tries to restructure debt after filing for bankruptcy in March.